 Regular toothbrushing reduced pneumonia rates.

-Researchers found that when patients brushed their teeth twice/day, there was a 92% reduction in hospital-acquired pneumonia cases (for patients who were not on ventilators).
+Similarly, in one study, researchers found that when patients brushed their teeth twice/day, there was a 92% reduction in hospital-acquired pneumonia cases (for patients who were not on ventilators).

 The researchers note that although this seems like a very simple mandate to implement, there are some barriers in hospitals, including: